Congressman Lester Wolff National Wildlife Refuge Interactive Display

-The map screen contains a visual index of the different biomes of the refuge.
-The Oyster Bay National Wildlife Refuge is a 3,209-acre refuge that includes sub-tidal (bay bottom to mean high tide line) habitats, salt marsh and a freshwater pond.
+The map screen contains a visual index of the refuge's different biomes.
+The Oyster Bay National Wildlife Refuge is a 3,209-acre preserve that includes sub-tidal (bay bottom to mean high tide line) habitats, salt marsh and a freshwater pond.

-LAUNCH THE INTERACTIVE DISPLAY!
+LAUNCH THE INTERACTIVE DISPLAY

 Once zoomed in, the user can learn more about the area and see locations only accessible by boat.
 Oyster Bay is the largest refuge in the Long Island National Wildlife Refuge Complex and receives the most public use of all the refuges.

-You can view the beta release using the link below – please note this content was created for HTML5 compliant devices i.e. iPad and will only display all features in Safari or Chrome Browsers.
+You can view the beta release using the link below – please note this content was created for HTML5 compliant devices i.e. iPad and will only display all features in Safari or Chrome browsers.